wwarthen/RomWBW/Source/Doc/Applications.md

 aspects of RomWBW itself.

-Those that are written specific to RomWBW include: ASSIGN, CPUSPD, FDU, FORMAT, FLASH, FDISK80, MODE, RTC, SYSCOPY, TALK, TIMER, XM, and COPYSL.
+Those that are written specific to RomWBW include: ASSIGN, CPUSPD, FDU, FORMAT, FLASH, FDISK80, MODE, REBOOT, RTC, SYSCOPY, TALK, TIMER, XM, and COPYSL.

 The CP/M utilities supplied with RomWBW warrant more detailed descriptions,